Cardiff Giant: Creation and discovery

 The giant was the creation of a New York tobacconist named George Hull.
-He was deeply attracted to science and especially in the theory of evolution proposed by Charles Darwin.
-Hull, an atheist, got into an argument with Reverend Turk and his supporters at a Methodist revival meeting about Genesis 6:4, which states that there were giants who once lived on Earth.
-Being the minority party, Hull lost the argument.
+He was deeply attracted to science and especially to the theory of evolution proposed by Charles Darwin.
+Hull got into an argument with Reverend Turk and his supporters at a Methodist revival meeting about Genesis 6:4, which states that there were giants who once lived on Earth.
+Hull, a skeptic, being the minority party, lost the argument.
 Angered by his defeat and the credulity of people, Hull wanted to prove how easily he could fool people with a fake giant.

 The idea of a petrified man did not originate with Hull, however.
 During 1858, the newspaper Alta California had published a fake letter claiming that a prospector had been petrified when he had drunk a liquid within a geode.
-Some other newspapers also had published stories of supposedly petrified people.
+Other newspapers had also published stories of supposedly petrified people.

-In 1868, Hull, accompanied by a man named H.B.
-Martin, hired men to quarry out a 10 ft 4.5 in block of gypsum in Fort Dodge, Iowa, telling them it was intended for a monument to Abraham Lincoln in New York.
-He shipped the block to Edward Burghardt in Chicago, a German stonecutter who he had sworn to secrecy.
-Burghardt hired two sculptors named Henry Salle and Fred Mohrmann to create the giant.
-They had taken cautious steps to cover up their work during the carving, putting up quilts to lessen the sound of carving.
+In 1868, Hull, accompanied by a man named H. B. Martin, hired men to quarry out a 10 ft 4.5 in block of gypsum in Fort Dodge, Iowa, telling them it was intended for a monument to Abraham Lincoln in New York.
+He shipped the block to Edward Burkhardt in Chicago, a German stonecutter.
+Burkhardt hired two sculptors named Henry Salle and Fred Mohrmann to create the giant.
+While it is not clear if Burkhardt was aware of Hull's intentions, it is reported that they took steps to cover up their work during the carving, putting up quilts to lessen the sound of carving.